 Quick Reflexes in Decision Making

 Imagine how Super Mario moves through levels filled with obstacles, enemies, and power-ups while time is limited.
 Mario doesn’t have the luxury of time to think over every jump or dodge.
 He must act with instinct and reflex.
 This allows him to survive and succeed.
 Similarly, in the corporate world, making decisions often requires agility and precision.
+And as strange as it sounds, a video game explains this far better than any management book.

 The Dynamics of Decision Making